-- Children under 13 years of age may enter the water only when accompanied by and under close supervision of adults!
+- Children under 13 may enter the water only when accompanied by and under close supervision of adults!
 Important note: “Close supervision” means eye contact or continuous physical proximity allowing immediate assistance.

 The pool has several areas.
-Shallow water is closer to the entrances, and behind buoys, there is deep water.
+Shallow water is closer to the entrances, and deep water is behind buoys.

 Our latest visit was in August.
-And though it was the hottest month of the year, the water was freezing.
+Though it was the hottest month of the year, the water was freezing.
 And that is because the water is arriving from Dan Stream.

 Collecting the water flowing from the Tal brook, originating from the Dan Stream, in a lake intended for swimming.
 Building-up water channels, thus creating rivulets for the pleasure of vacationers.
 The water then continues to flow into the Jordan River.

-And despite low water temperature, you can play and swim in the water, but it is not a relaxation pool.
+And despite the low water temperature, you can play and swim in the water, but it is not a relaxing pool.

 Near the pool, you can find traveler services.